 SQL IN Operator

-The SQL Server in Operator is used to restrict the number of rows (or records) returned by the SELECT Statement.
-The SQL IN Operator checks the given expression or Column name against the Values inside the IN.
-If there is at least one match, then the SELECT Statement will return the records.
+The SQL Server IN Operator helps restrict the number of rows (or records) the SELECT Statement returns.
+The SQL IN Operator allows multiple values and checks the given expression or Column name against these values.
+The SELECT Statement will return the records if there is a match between the row and values.
+It avoids all the non-matching records from the result set.

 SQL IN Operator Syntax

---We can also use OR operator to write the above statement
+We can also use the OR operator to write the above statement.

-• Values: Here, we have to provide the values or expressions we want to check against the Column Name inside an in operator.
-If the column name matches any Value, then only records will be displayed.
+• Value1,….ValueN: Here, we must provide the values or expressions inside the SQL IN operator that we want to check against the table Column_Name.
+If the column_name matches any Value, then that record will display.
+The process will continue for all the remaining rows in a table.

-For this SQL IN operator example, we are going to use the below-shown data
+For this SQL IN operator example, we will use the below-shown data.

-The following in operator query will find all the Employees present in the Employees table whose [Yearly Income] is either 70000 or 80000
+The following SQL IN operator query will find all the employees in the Employee table whose YearlyIncome is either 70000 or 80000.

 SELECT [EmpID]